tranquilit/WAPT-Documentation/source/wapt-use-cases/deploying_from_scratch.rst

 Conclusion
 ----------

-With little effort, you now have full control over a fleet of several hundreds or even thousands of geographically dispersed machines.
+**With little effort, you now have full control over a fleet of several hundreds or even thousands of geographically dispersed machines.
 All your installations are documented, your users work with adequate rights and you benefit from a clear visibility on your users' tools and uses.
-In this way, the past is no longer an imponderable burden for you and an obstacle to your future projects.
+In this way, the past is no longer an imponderable burden for you and an obstacle to your future projects.**

-because